pysat/pysat/docs/tutorial/tutorial_basics.rst

 Load Data
 ^^^^^^^^^

-Data is loaded into a pysat.Instrument object, in this case dmsp, using the ``.load`` method using year, day of year; date; or filename.
+Data is loaded into a pysat.Instrument object, in this case ``dmsp``, using the ``.load`` method using year, day of year; date; or filename.

 .. code:: python